Student/Teacher Ratio – 20 to 1 with an Educational Assistant

 Language Arts & Reading: Children experience a whole language/literature-based reading/language arts curriculum.
 A variety of books, grammar, creative writing, handwriting, spelling, silent reading, literature, and paragraph writing are emphasized.
-Learning centers are available in the classroom to reinforce concepts in all subject areas.

 Art: In order to develop the creative talents of each child, art projects are produced each week through varied medium.
 Many art lessons are tied to others aspects of the curriculum.

-Library: The students visit the school library once a week.
+Literacy Center: The students visit the school library once a week.
 Students use the library as a resource for projects, fieldwork and personal advancement.

 Christmas Program: The students play recorders and participate in choral pieces for this program.